How to Clean Hair Brushes at Home: A Quick and Easy Guide

 Step 2: Wash with Warm Soapy Water

 Fill a bowl with warm water and add a few drops of soap.
 Swirl the brush in the water to loosen grime, focusing on the bristles.
 For cushioned brushes, avoid soaking the base; dip just the bristles.
 Use an old toothbrush to scrub gently and remove buildup.
-Add a bit of vinegar to the water for natural disinfecting power.
-Wooden brushes should only be wiped with a damp cloth to prevent damage.
+Wooden brushes should only be wiped with a damp cloth to prevent the finish from swelling or cracking.

 Step 3: Remove Stubborn Residue

 If product buildup remains, mix baking soda with water to create a paste.
-Apply this to the bristles and scrub gently with a toothbrush.
+Apply it to the bristles and scrub gently with a toothbrush.
 This step works especially well for plastic and vented brushes.
-Make sure to rinse thoroughly to remove any baking soda residue.
+Rinse thoroughly afterward to remove any baking soda residue.
+(See the baking soda and sticky-residue sections below for more detail on these popular methods.)

 Step 4: Rinse and Dry

 Rinse the brush under running water, focusing on removing all soap or paste.
-Hold it bristle-side down so water doesn’t collect at the base.
-Shake off excess water and gently pat the brush dry with a towel.
-A microfiber towel can speed up drying.
+Hold it bristle-side down so water does not collect at the base.
+Shake off the excess and gently pat the brush dry with a towel.
+A microfiber towel speeds up drying and prevents water pooling around the pad.

 Step 5: Let It Air Dry